N0aW/TLR/Info/futureupdates.md

-## v0.8 - Sigma Time!
+## v0.8 - Very Unofficial Minecraft Collab
-- [ ] Added Sigma Additions, which are joke-based items.
+- [ ] Adds Minecraft additions, which are minecraft based items.
 (Can be enabled/disabled)
-    - Developer Note: Also allows me to test out code without need for sprites.
-It's time for Rave Rick.
+    - Developer Note: The sprites will be in the minecraft style... so they will be simplified and have less detailed sprites.
+    - This does not stop them from being balanced
 ### v0.8.1 - Forging & Working
 - [ ] Added new reforges
     - Sacrifical needs more